DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 	For beginners, it is recommended to focus only on the `reports/scores.rpt` files and possibly other report files, whereas all these technical details should only be of interest for advanced users which may also aim for their own follow-up research on layout defenses vs HT insertion.

+### Debugging

+While the daemon and all related scripts have been developed and revised carefully over many months, there may still occur some hiccups during operation, especially on other server environments and for first-time users.
+Also, while each and every issue will be specific, consider these general guidelines toward debugging.
+If you're still stuck, feel free to reach out to ispd23_contest@nyu.edu.

+1)  First and foremost, make sure you've carefully gone through *all* instructions above.
+We understand this is quite a bit to read through and may seem overly complex, but the daemon and all its processing stages are complex by nature, so this all requires some efforts.

+2)  The main interface for tracking the daemon is its terminal.
+The daemon keeps logging all steps to the terminal and also copies all into the `ISPD23.log*` files, with `ISPD23.log` being the latest and all others with numbered suffices are from prior runs.

+    Keep an eye for any errors in here,

+3)  The main interface for data management is the folder structure.

+    TODO will be handled automatically, but cleanup after interrupt

+    TODO check *.log files for further details

 ## Future Directions